11 Surefire Ways to Improve Your E-Commerce Site’s Conversion Rates

 Offer Shipping Free or at Reduced Prices

 If you’re not offering free delivery options on your e-commerce website, it’s time to rethink this.
-Try arranging free delivery of all (or at least most) items, and add the delivery cost into your products instead.
+Try arranging free delivery of all (or at least most) items, and add the delivery cost to your products instead.
 It’s a win-win!

 Simplify Your Checkout Process